NewGPT Image 2, Seedance 2.0, and Seedance 2.0 Fast are live on EzUGC!

 Avatar tools are a different bet

-These tools are not really competing with FlexClip or Kapwing.
-The question here is narrower: can an AI presenter carry a sales, training, or explainer video without looking weird enough that people bail?
+Avatar tools are a different bet.
+They're not really competing with FlexClip or Kapwing.
+They’re just trying to be funny enough to make people bail.
+But they’ve got to be interesting enough to get people to bail.
+How can an AI presenter carry a sales, training, or explainer video without looking weird enough that people bail?

 HeyGen